Twin Cities Splash Pads

 Burnsville Lions Playground | Burnsville

-This 2,000-square-foot splash pad is at Cliff Fen Park next to a huge playground (new in 2013) with more than 87 play pieces that can accommodate up to 265 kids.
+This 2,000-square-foot splash pad is at Cliff Fen Park next to a huge playground with more than 87 play pieces that can accommodate up to 265 kids.
 This site also offers access to the Minnesota Valley Wildlife Refuge.

 tinyurl.com/burnsville-splash